 TrickBot uses two types of web injects, ‘redirection attacks’ and ‘server side injections’, to steal financial information from online banking sessions to defraud its victims.

 - Redirection attacks send victims to fraudulent banking site replicas when they navigate to certain banking websites.
-This fake website is hosted on the cyber threat actor’s (CTA) malicious server and harvests the victim’s login information.
+This fake website is hosted on the cyber threat actor’s (CTA) server and harvests the victim’s login information.

 TrickBot's distributors are using group tags (gtags) to uniquely identify specific TrickBot campaigns.
 The gtag and a unique bot identifier are included in the Uniform Resource Identifiers (URIs) when TrickBot communicates with its C2 servers.